teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

   ```

   The database name (`wordpress`) with username (`wordpress`) and password (`mypass`) created above
-  will be used for the WordPress deployment below.
+  will be used for the WordPress application below.

 ## WordPress Deployment